-When asked to describe the square at upper
+When asked to describe the square at upper left, the subject said, "There was this predominent light source which might have been a window, and a working surface which might have been the sill, or a working surface or desk."
+Earlier the subject had said, "I have the feeling that there is something silhouetted against the window."

-SRI SUBJECT \$2 RESPONSE
+SRI SUBJECT S2 RESPONSE

 SRI SUBJECT S3 RESPONSE

 SPONSOR SUBJECT RESPONSE

-have been the sill, or a working surface or desk."
-Earlier the subject had said, "I have the feeling that there is something silhouetted
+TA-760522-74 Approved For Release 2000/08/09 :

-against the window."
+CIA-RDP96-00791R000300030001-2

-TA-760522-74
+F77

 FIGURE 4 DRAWINGS BY THREE SUBJECTS FOR XEROX MACHINE TARGET